Life Estate DEEDs Texas

 texas Life Estate Deed

-- The Remainderman interest.
-This interest is called the “remainderman”
+2. The Remainderman Interest.
+This interest is simply called the “Remainderman”

-On the other hand, an enhanced life estate deed Texas allows the life tenant to make changes at any time without the consent on the remainderman.
+On the other hand, an Enhanced Life Estate Deed allows the Life Tenant to make changes at any time without the consent on the Remainderman.
 This deed is also known as a Lady Bird Deed.

 The information provided is not intended as tax advice.
 Please consult a CPA or a tax advisor for tax questions.